-The Company owns its headquarters facilities of approximately 42,000 square feet in Greenville, South Carolina, and all of the furniture, fixtures and computer terminals located in each branch.
-As of March 31, 2019, the Company had 1,193 branches, most of which are generally leased pursuant to three- to five-year operating leases.
-During the fiscal year ended March 31, 2019, total lease expense was approximately \$26.9 million, or an average of approximately \$22.6 thousand per branch.
+The Company owns all of the furniture, fixtures and computer terminals located in each of its branches.
+As of March 31, 2020, the Company had 1,243 branches, most of which are generally leased pursuant to three- to five-year operating leases.
+During the fiscal year ended March 31, 2020, total lease expense was approximately \$26.4 million, or an average of approximately \$21.5 thousand per branch.
 The Company's leases generally provide for an initial three- to five-year term with renewal options.
 The Company's branches are typically located in shopping centers, malls and the first floors of downtown buildings.
-Branches generally have an average size of 1,597 square feet.
+Branches generally have an average size of 1,603 square feet.